mjr390/Pandas_In_Jupyter/News_Mood/README.md

 # News Mood

 # Analysis
-1. None of the media outlets searched had a positive average compound sentiment over their past 100 tweets.
+1. None of the media outlets searched had a positive average compound sentiment over their past 100 tweets at the time the data was obtained.
-2. The New York Times had the highest average compound sentiment at (-0.0266).
+2. The New York Times had the highest average compound sentiment (-0.0266) for it's past 100 tweets at the time the data was obtained.
 3. The largest cluster of scores is on the zero line, suggesting that news organizations write tweets designed to be neutral.